 2. I wonder what Joseph and Mary did for Jesus when he was a baby to help him grow?

 3. I wonder what hopes Mary and Joseph had for Jesus and who he would grow up to be?

 4. I wonder what hopes God had for who Jesus would grow up to be?

 5. I wonder who else might have helped Jesus grow to be the person God made him to be?

 As for the Give a Gift to God Time, here are some thoughts...

-If your class is decorating a Jesus tree, there are several ideas for ornaments:
+If your class is decorating a Jesus tree, (the trees should be in your room) there are several ideas for ornaments:

 Jesus in the manger